Raid Boss Overview – Tapu Bulu

 | 80–90% | 1940 – 1970 CP |

-| Low IV | ~1900+ CP |
+| Lower IV | ~1900+ CP |

-How to Identify a Good Tapu Bulu
+How to Identify a Strong Tapu Bulu

-- 1613 CP (no weather)
+- 1613 CP (without weather boost)

-- 2017 CP (weather boosted)
+- 2017 CP (with weather boost)

 Catch Tips

-- Use Golden Razz Berries
+- Use Golden Razz Berries for higher catch rate

-- Always throw Curve + Excellent
+- Throw Curve Ball + Excellent throws whenever possible

-- Wait for attack animation before throwing
+- Wait for its attack animation before throwing your Poké Ball

 Common Mistake